vmalani27/real-time-self-adaptive-distributed-firewalls/README.md

 ## Incident Response Quarantine Logic

-When a Suricata or Zeek alert is received via `/api/suricata-alert` or `/api/zeek-alert`, the system will:
+When a Suricata alert is received via `/api/suricata-alert`, the system will:

 1. Parse the alert for `source_ip`, `severity`, and `description`.
 2. If `severity >= 3` or the description matches high-risk keywords (Malware, Beaconing, etc):
    - Quarantine the agent by blocking its traffic with an nftables rule.
    - Log the quarantine action with timestamp, IP, and reason.
    - Keep the REST connection open for periodic infection checks and log updates only.
    - Prevent duplicate quarantine rules.
 3. A background scheduler will ping quarantined agents every 3–5 minutes to check infection status (future work for auto-unquarantine).
 4. Other agents remain unaffected and continue normal operation.